gis-rpd/pipelines/README.md

 #### Can you write a pipeline for me?

-In theory yes.
+Yes.
 Please email us.
 A committee will decide on implementation priority.

 #### Can these pipelines be selected in / run from ELM?

 No and they never will be.
-We'll provide a separate webinterface for launching soon.
-For now you will have to use the commandline.
+We'll provide a separate web-interface for running pipelines soon.
+For now you will have to use the command-line.

 ## Comments, Questions, Bug reports